fscorrupt/awesome-stars/README.md

 - [jma1ice/newsletterr](https://github.com/jma1ice/newsletterr) - newsletterr is an email tool for server admins.
 Reach your users with Tautulli information and recommendations from conjurr
 - [duplaja/kavita-reading-log](https://github.com/duplaja/kavita-reading-log) - Generates a static Kavita reading log one-page site
 - [11notes/docker-kms-gui](https://github.com/11notes/docker-kms-gui) - Activate any version of Windows and Office, forever
-- [neonwatty/meme-search](https://github.com/neonwatty/meme-search) - The open source Meme Search Engine and Finder.
-Free and built to self-host locally with Python, Ruby, and Docker.
 - [itm4n/Pentest-Tools](https://github.com/itm4n/Pentest-Tools) - Some random tools I use for penetration testing
 - [jon6fingrs/ghostboard](https://github.com/jon6fingrs/ghostboard) - a dead simple way to share text between computers via web or cli
 - [tobychui/zoraxy](https://github.com/tobychui/zoraxy) - A general purpose HTTP reverse proxy and forwarding tool.
 Now written in Go!
 - [tedhinklater/Jellyfin-Featured-Content-Bar](https://github.com/tedhinklater/Jellyfin-Featured-Content-Bar) - Featured Content Bar for Jellyfin
 - [Celerium/Modern-PowerShell-HTML-Reports](https://github.com/Celerium/Modern-PowerShell-HTML-Reports) - Proof of concept to see if more modern HTML reports can be made with PowerShell
+- [brunosabot/streamline-card](https://github.com/brunosabot/streamline-card) - Streamline your Lovelace configuration with with a card template system.
 - [eddiechu/File-Smuggling](https://github.com/eddiechu/File-Smuggling) - HTML smuggling is not an evil, it can be useful
 - [TechBuckler/PlexGifMaker](https://github.com/TechBuckler/PlexGifMaker) - A quick way to use your Plex Library and Subtitles to make gifs
 - [lllllllillllllillll/DweebUI](https://github.com/lllllllillllllillll/DweebUI) - DweebUI is a WebUI for managing your containers.
 Simple setup, a dynamically updating dashboard, and a multi-user permission system.